1969 American League Championship Series: Game 1

 In the opener, eventual 1969 Cy Young Award winner Mike Cuellar faced off against 20-game winner Jim Perry, who would finish 3rd in voting.
-Frank Robinson's home run in the fourth put the Orioles up 1–0 off of Perry, but the Twins tied the game in the fifth inning when Tony Oliva hit a leadoff double off of Cuellar, went to third on Robinson's error and scored on Bob Allison's sacrifice fly.
+Frank Robinson's home run in the fourth put the Orioles up 1–0 off Perry, but the Twins tied the game in the fifth inning when Tony Oliva hit a leadoff double off Cuellar, went to third on Robinson's error and scored on Bob Allison's sacrifice fly.
 Mark Belanger's home run in the bottom of the inning put the Orioles back in front 2–1, but Oliva's two-run home run in the seventh after a walk put the Twins up 3–2.
 In the ninth inning, Boog Powell tied the score with a home run over the right-field fence.
 Reliever Ron Perranoski, who worked in all three games, shut off Baltimore's offense at that point.
 Then, with two down in the 12th and Belanger on third, Paul Blair stepped to the plate.
 Acting on his own, he bunted toward third.
 Neither third baseman Harmon Killebrew nor catcher John Roseboro could make the play as Belanger sped across the plate with the winning run.
 Dick Hall, who pitched 2/3 of an inning, was the winner.
 Perranoski did not allow a ball to leave the infield in the 12th, but was the loser nonetheless.